 They despised literary critics.

-While they probably could have gained helpful insights from the opinions of literary critics, they viewed this commentary as negative, narrow-minded, mean-spirited, and out-of-touch with the real work of literary artists.
+While they probably could have gained helpful insights from the opinions of literary critics, they viewed their commentary as negative, narrow-minded, mean-spirited, and out-of-touch with the real work of literary artists.
 They felt attacked and misunderstood, and they took it personally.

 Kids hate critics, too.
 Even though parents’ comments may have good intentions, if the input takes the form of criticism, kids (especially teens) often see it as negative, narrow-minded, mean-spirited, and out-of-touch with their world.
 And when this happens, the gap between parent and child widens.

 Most parents have no idea they’re being critical when correcting their child or reacting to unwanted behavior.
 But kids interpret these emotionally charged communications as criticism just the same.
-Patronizing comments, lectures, name-calling, put-downs, sarcasm, toxic questions, shouting, a negative tone of voice, and even an unkind look can cut deep and push a child away.
+Patronizing comments, lectures, name-calling, put-downs, sarcasm, toxic questions, shouting, a negative tone of voice, and even an unkind look can cut deeply and push a child away.

 So what’s a parent to do?
-Reactions like these can be so deeply ingrained that they’re practically automatic.
+Reactions like these can be so ingrained that they’re practically automatic.